avihu111/avihu111.github.io/_drafts/2018-10-02-control-variates.md

 ---
 layout: post
-title: Sampling for RL: Importance and control variates
+title: Sampling for RL.
+Importance sampling and control variates
 ---

 Estimating the mean of a function.
 Not trivial?